-See below two descriptions of my research activities—one aimed towards physicists, and the other aimed towards the general public..
+See below two descriptions of my former research activities—one aimed towards physicists, and the other aimed towards the general public..

 For Physicists